ViliusP/py_tutorials/tutorial_site/content/lt/1.start/capabilities.md

 ## Italic paragraph

-Not italic, _an italic part of paragraph._ This one is also not italic
+Not italic, _an italic part of the paragraph_.
+This one is also not italic.

 ## Table

 | Key | Type      | Description |
 | --- | --------- | ----------- |